Elder Futhark Runes For Divination

 The original meaning of some Runes has remained problematic for scholars. ie. Ingwas, Eihwaz, Pertho and what is known of them is complicated somewhat further by the original Germanic root splitting into Anglo-Saxon and Scandinavian branches.
 The former being an earlier adopter of Christianity and it's influences on it's language while the later retained it's Germanic religion.

-The Poems of both lineages have been provided to allow flexibility in your intepretation of the runes.
+The Poems of both lineages have been provided to allow flexibility in your interpretation of the runes.
 If you identify more with Christian beliefs, then the Anglo-Saxon poems may be better suited as your guide.
-If your beliefs align more with the natural world and paganism, the Nordic verse will resonated more.
+If your beliefs align more with the natural world and paganism, the Nordic verse will resonate more.

-The provided keywords are guidelines - not hard and fast rules.
-They are just a starting point and an example of contexts.
-As with any form of divination, you will get the best results using your own intuition and practice.
+The keywords offered are guidelines rather than strict definitions.
+They are intended as a starting point for understanding and interpreting the runes.
+As with any form of divination, the best results come from trusting your intuition and developing your personal practice..